Neppord/blog/posts/i-do-not-know-why-my-code-do-not-work.md

 You can find me on twitter [@neppord](https://twitter.com/neppord) and [youtube](https://www.youtube.com/channel/UCgWtfN4QMkZq_zizqQh9dfw).

 Please say hi! and tell me if this was useful / entertaining.
 I have some other lessons on the subject that did not fit into this blog post about type hints and debugging.
-Let me know it it sounds interesting.
+Let me know if it sounds interesting.